Shopify/hydrogen-v1/docs/hooks/framework/useflashsession.md

 ## Return value

 The `useFlashSession` hook returns data from the session.
-It also clears that data so that it will be gone the next time it is read.
+It also clears that data so that it will be gone the next time that it's read.

 ## Considerations